idling-mind/idling-mind.github.io/_posts/2015-07-26-Calcker-a-python-based-calculator.md

 ---
 layout: post
 title: Calcker
+excerpt: Calcker, a python based calculator.
+I was not so happy with the default linux calculator.
+So I decided to make one for myself.
 ---
 Calcker, a python based calculator.
 I was not so happy with the default linux calculator and so I decided to make one for myself.